 Many of you have heard terms like “traditional rug”, “transitional rug” or “contemporary rug”.
 Today is an overview to define these different area rug styles.
 Hopefully, this will help you easily find the perfect rug for your home!

-For over a millennium, a region called “The Rug Belt” has been associated with the crafting of fine rugs.
+For millennia, a region called “The Rug Belt” has been associated with the crafting of fine rugs.
 The Rug Belt stretches east from North Africa all the way across to Central Asia and India.
 This large geographic area is responsible for producing many specific rug types that you’ve likely heard of; Persian rugs, Turkish rugs, oriental rugs, etc. Keep in mind, not all of these rugs are created equal and there are distinct differences between each style.
 These differences range from the the types of knots used, to the dyes used, to the geographical origin.
 For instance, the term “Persian rug” is not just a reference to a rug’s origin, but is also describing the manner in which it is crafted.
 Be sure to read more about these differences in our upcoming posts on both traditional rugs and Persian rugs specifically!

 Most traditional rugs are made either in the aforementioned styles typical of the Rug Belt, or in the European style that arose from the pageantry of the Middle Ages and Renaissance period.
 Think of medieval tapestries and castles, and you’ll get the idea.
 As you can probably guess, traditional rugs tend to have some pretty clear characteristics across the board.
 These obvious elements include a sense of symmetry, ornate or floral patterns, a clearly defined border along the rug’s edge, and a fairly muted color palette.
 Colors used usually include dull reds, greens, browns, blacks or navy blues.